clubajax/base-component/README.md

 BaseComponent purposely does not use the Shadow DOM.
 There are only a few use cases for Shadow DOM, and due to the difficulty in styling, the cons outweigh the pros.
 This also keeps the library simple.

+This should not prevent you from using Shadow DOM in your custom elements.

 ## ES6 FAQ

 Q: **What are the steps for using webpack?**